 Consider the present demographics of your community.
-When the railroads, subway systems and roads were being built, the zoning laws were being modified.
-Large corporations will request changing residential property to commercial.
+When the railroads, subway systems, and roads were being built, the zoning laws were being modified.
+Large corporations will request changing the residential property to commercial.
 What are the largest developments in your neighborhood?

 “Meet the Neighbors”

 Meet new neighbors and build up a rapport.
-Rezoning decisions will requires two sets of approval: 1) from the government and 2) from the community.
+Rezoning decisions will require two sets of approval:

 “Attend Zoning Meetings”